adambard/learnxinyminutes-docs/vim.html.markdown

 unix-based systems.
 It has numerous keybindings for speedy navigation to specific points in the file, and for fast editing.

 `vimtutor` is a an excellent application that teaches you how to use `Vim`.
 It comes with the vim package during installation.
-You should be able to just run "vimtutor" on the command line to open this tutor.
+You should be able to just run "vimtutor" on the line to open this tutor.
 It will guide you through all the major features in `vim`.

 ## Basics of navigating Vim